Uracilylalanine synthase

-Thus, the two substrates of this enzyme are O3-acetyl-L-serine and uracil, whereas its two products are 3-(uracil-1-yl)-L-alanine and acetate.
+The two substrates of this plant enzyme are O-acetylserine and uracil.
+Its products are acetic acid and willardine.
+The enzyme has been characterised from pea.
+Although it transfers a 2-amino-2-carboxyethyl group from O-acetylserine, it has been shown not to be the same protein as cysteine synthase.

-This enzyme belongs to the family of transferases, specifically those transferring aryl or alkyl groups other than methyl groups.
+This enzyme is a transferases, specifically those transferring aryl or alkyl groups other than methyl groups.
 The systematic name of this enzyme class is O3-acetyl-L-serine:uracil 1-(2-amino-2-carboxyethyl)transferase.
 Other names in common use include O3-acetyl-L-serine acetate-lyase (adding uracil), isowillardiine synthase, willardiine synthase, and 3-O-acetyl-L-serine:uracil 1-(2-amino-2-carboxyethyl)transferase.